 “Learn how to work the entire user conversion funnel.
 When starting out I zeroed my strategy zeroed in on CPA conversions, with no focus on the user’s previous actions (AppOpen, Registration, ShoppingCart, among others) which are all very important to achieving better results.
 Now I make different campaigns for each group of users that drop off at each different event, working with a more intelligent strategy and improving performance.

 I also wish I had known how important it is to take more time to build relationships with Ad Networks earlier on.
-Having closer relationships with the people and networks who will help you reach your goals is fundamental to coming up with better strategies, planning new campaigns, and defining next steps.
+Having closer relationships with the people and networks who will help you reach your goals is fundamental to come up with better strategies, planning new campaigns, and defining next steps.
 Especially when they are one of the channels that bring in high conversion volumes.” -Felipe Costa, Senior Marketing Analyst at Recarga Pay.

 “Don’t sacrifice personalization in order to rush expansion.
 In our case, we made a small misstep with our app promotion creatives.
 We expanded quickly into Barcelona, Madrid, and Rome, but found that users were not happy if we used image content from the other cities the user was not in when the ad was served.
 This caused some possibly foreseeable friction, but with tight deadlines, some minor details get overlooked.
 Make sure to expand at a pace that your team can keep up with…or at least be quick to fix things if you mess up!“-Michael Jessen, Mobile Marketing Manager at eCooltra.